saeyoon17/mnist-tvault-example/README.md

 `tvault.log_all(model, tags=tags, result=acc.item(), optimizer=optimizer)`.

 Note that you can add your custom tags in `tags` and apply them to your model registry.
+Also, you can skip all other elements for logging except for model itself.

 While model registry uses the commit hash, multiple registries with different settings can be made in single commit.
 In this case, model indexes are used to differentiate different model experiments.